Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 <br>
 <br>

 III.
 Next we must load our persisted model logic from a pickle file.
 Pickle is a python library that allows you to persist anything to a file on your work station.
-In this case I trained the model beforehand in a jupyter notebook enviornment and created the pickle file already.
+In this case, I trained the model beforehand in a jupyter notebook environment and created the pickle file already.

 <br>
 <br>